fabiojbg/CorrectMe.Web/README.md

 1. Enter your text into the appropriate text area (Correction or Translation tab).
 2. For corrections, click the "Correct" button.
 The app detects the language, sends the text to the configured LLM API (via OpenRouter.ai by default), streams the corrected text and explanations back, and displays a visual difference using `htmldiff.js`.
 3. For translations, select the target language and click "Translate".
-The app sends the text and target language to the LLM API and displays the translation.
+The app sends the text and target language to the selected LLM API model and displays the translation.
-4. A settings modal allows you to enter and save your API key, which is necessary for the AI features to function.
-This key is stored only in your browser's `localStorage`.
+4. A settings modal allows you to enter and save your OpenRouter API key and select your preferred free model.
+Both are necessary for the AI features to function and are stored only in your browser's `localStorage`.

 ## Technology Stack